 Bigstock

-Relevant awards are always worth highlighting on your resume because it helps distinguish you from other candidates who might have the same experience.
+Relevant awards are always worth highlighting on your resume because they help distinguish you from other candidates who might have the same experience.
 If you've been recognized as "Salesperson of the Year" or something similar, use it in your bullet points.

 Want more help with your resume?